 Cloud CDN pricing (GCP): bandwidth, requests, and origin egress (cache fill)

-Cloud CDN pricing becomes predictable when you break it into three drivers: edge bandwidth, edge requests, and origin egress (cache fill).
+Cloud CDN pricing becomes predictable when you break it into three drivers, but the real budgeting decision is whether Cloud CDN cost is mainly an edge bandwidth problem, a request-shape problem, or a cache-fill problem caused by weak hit rate.
 Most surprise bills are caused by cache misses and cold-cache events, not by steady-state hits.

 0) Define the boundary (edge vs origin)